 Evidently, the photos appear to be better quality when taken with a CMOS sensor.

 There are two kinds of zoom – optical and digital.
-Digital zoom works by using the image sensor while optical zoom uses the lens directly.
+Digital zoom works by using the image sensor while optical zoom uses the camera lens directly.
 As you can perhaps tell, the optical zoom will give photos much more clarity than digital zoom.
 These cameras generally have an optical zoom with a 60X magnification.

 This allows you to get real up close to the object even if you are far far away from it.
-The zoom is the sole reason why these cameras are so suitable for those delving into wildlife photography.
+The zoom capability is the sole reason why these cameras are so suitable for those delving into wildlife photography.